Uzumaki: Reception

 Uzumaki was nominated for an Eisner Award in the category of "Best U.S. Edition of Foreign Material" in 2003.
 The Young Adult Library Services Association chose the first volume for its list of the "Top 10 Great Graphic Novels for Teens" in 2009.
 The manga was also included on its list of the 53 "Great Graphic Novels for Teens".
 Viz Media's Deluxe edition ranked No. 172 in Diamond's Top 300 Graphic Novels in October 2013 with a total of 784 copies sold.
 IGN placed Uzumaki at #2 under their "Top 10 Horror/Thriller Manga" list.
 About.com's Deb Aoki placed Uzumaki in her list of recommended horror manga, describing it as a classic of the genre.
 Uzumaki appeared in 1001 Comics You Must Read Before You Die (2011), and the reviewer wrote that it reminded him of the works of H.P.
 Lovecraft.
 MyM magazine praised the manga, calling it "one of the scariest manga series around."

 In Manga: The Complete Guide (2007), Jason Thompson gave Uzumaki three and a half stars, and wrote that, taken as a whole, the manga succeeds as "an elegant and sometimes blackly humorous story of dreamlike logic and nihilism."
 Thompson featured the manga again in his House of 1000 Manga blog, praising it for its originality, in that it revolved around "a certain nightmarish, fatalistic way of looking at the world".
-Comics Alliance author and comic artist, Sara Horrocks, also praised the manga, stating "What makes Uzumaki such a strong work is how precise it is in its mechanics.
+ComicsAlliance author and comic artist Sara Horrocks also praised the manga, stating "What makes Uzumaki such a strong work is how precise it is in its mechanics.
 It is meticulous in the way that a curse might be."